Director ID scenarios

 Scenario 2: Romi, becoming a director of another company

-Romi expects to be appointed as a director of another company in early 2022.
-When this happens, he doesn’t need to apply for another director ID.
-If he hasn’t already applied for a director ID when appointed as a director of the other company, he still has until 30 November 2022 to apply.
+Romi is a director and expects to be appointed as a director of another company in the next 3 months.
+When this happens, he doesn’t need to apply for another director ID because he already has one.

-Scenario 5: Phil, newly appointed as a director without notice
+Scenario 4: Phil, newly appointed director without notice

-Phil was elected director of his local leagues club at the Annual General Meeting (AGM) on 5 April 2022.
+Phil was elected director of his local leagues club at the annual general meeting.
 He didn’t know he would be appointed, so he didn’t apply for a director ID in advance.
-This means he’s hasn’t met his director ID obligation.
+This means he now has a director ID obligation.

 Directors of Aboriginal and Torres Strait Islander corporations